 Retail Property in Finland

-There were no new retail completions in Q1 2021 in the Helsinki Metropolitan Area (HMA).
-However, there are currently 88,000 sq.m of retail premises under construction in the HMA expected to be completed in 2020-2022, with the new Lippulaiva shopping centre in Espoo being the most notable development (44,000sq.m).
+Approximately 14,000 sq m of new retail premises have been completed in H1 2021.
+Also, there are currently 90,000 sq m of retail premises under construction in the HMA expected to be completed in 2021-2022, with the new Lippulaiva shopping centre in Espoo being the most notable development (44,000sq.m).

-Well progressing vaccination rollout, strong expected domestic tourism and bottled-up private consumption is expected to be seen as strong results for retailers once the restriction measures are lifted for the summer period.
-The summer will be make-or-break time for many retailers, defining the next steps according to profitability.
+A well progressing vaccination rollout, strong expected domestic tourism and bottled-up private consumption is expected to bring strong results for retailers.
+The summer will be make-it-or-break-it time for many retailers, defining the next steps according to profitability.

 Industrial Property in Finland

-The occupier market in the industrial and the logistics sectors remained mainly stable and unchanged during 2020.
+Occupier market in the industrial and the logistics sectors remained mainly stable and unchanged during 2020.
 As the Finnish economy overall, the industrial operators in general survived the pandemic relatively unscathed.
-During the first half of 2021, occupier demand for industrial premises have gained some momentum, however, there was no evidence of rent level movement during 2020 and Q1 2021.
+During the first half of 2021, occupier demand for industrial premises have gained some momentum, however, there was no evidence of prime rent level movement.

-In 2020, some 40,000 sq.m of new industrial and logistics premises were completed in the Helsinki Metropolitan Area.
-The completed developments are mostly located in Vantaa.
-In addition, there are currently some 50,000 sq.m of industrial and logistics premises under construction in Vantaa.
-Majority of these developments are estimated to be completed during 2021.
-The developments consist mostly of build-to-suit buildings, although some parts of the premises in development are built speculatively.
+In 2021 so far, some 10,000 sq.m of new logistics premises were completed in the Helsinki Metropolitan Area.
+In addition, there are currently some 60,000 sq m of logistics premises under construction in Vantaa.
+The developments are estimated to be completed during 2021 and 2022.
+The developments consist mostly of build-to-suit buildings, although some parts of the premises in developments are built speculatively.

-Export driven businesses, but also industries solely based on domestic markets, might still face severe challenges due to the pandemic although the economy in general is starting to gain momentum during H2 2021.
-On the other hand, the occupier demand is expected to improve in selected logistics segments and areas going forward as the consumers have been forced to get accustomed to e-commerce even for grocery shopping.
+Export driven businesses might still face challenges due to the pandemic although the economy in general is starting to gain momentum during H2 2021.
+On the other hand, the occupier demand is expected to further improve in selected logistics segments and areas going forward as the consumers have been forced to get accustomed to e-commerce even for grocery shopping.
 The individual operators, often occupying the properties alone, might experience the remaining COVID-19 related challenges rather differently.
 Still, the outlook for the industrial properties can be seen as warily positive.

-According to discussions with active investors, capital allocation targets for the Nordics & the Finnish property market are very ambitious for the rest of 2021.
-This combined with well progressing vaccination rollout raises the expectation on the Finnish real estate investment activity to a high level for 2021.
+According to recent completed transactions and discussions with active investors, capital allocation targets for the Nordics & the Finnish market are very ambitious for the rest of 2021.
+This combined with well progressing vaccination rollout raises the expectation on the Finnish investment activity to a high level for 2021.